 But now we come to the third and last thing in the apostle's admonition to us in this passage.
 It is given to us in but one word, but a word which is repeated four different times throughout this entire passage.
 It is the word stand.
-Notice how it comes in here:
+Notice how it comes in here, devil. ...

-Put on the whole armor of God that you may he able to stand against the wiles of the devil. ...
 Therefore take the whole armor of God, that you may be able to withstand in the evil day, and having done all, to stand.
-Stand therefore, {Eph 6:11, 6:13-14a RSV}
+Stand therefore, {Eph 6:11, 6:12-13a RSV}